 Cirencester Civic Society

-Protecting and shaping the town through engagement with the town and district councils planners.
+Protecting and shaping the town through engagement with the local planning authorities

-The society protects the distinctive character of our town with members using their professional skills to support and hold to account the planning process, enabling the town to grow sympathetically and in tune with the local community.
+The society protects the distinctive character of our town with members using their professional skills to support and scrutinise the planning process, enabling the town to grow sympathetically and in tune with the local community.

 Supporting local community groups and organisations with Civic Pride Grants

-We award civic pride grants to organisations and community groups working hard to enhance the built environment and the character of our town.
+We award civic pride grants to organisations and community groups working hard to enhance the built environment, improve local facilities and protect the character of our town.
 As part of the renovation of the building, in 2008 the Civic Society contributed to the sculpture ‘A Celebration of Hands’ that sits on the wall of the New Brewery Arts.

 Do you have a worthy nomination you could tell us about?